Smertig/banana/docs/api/tg/types/chat_invite_link.rst

    True, if the link is revoked

+   .. cpp:member:: optional_t<string_t> name

+   Optional.
+Invite link name

    .. cpp:member:: optional_t<integer_t> expire_date

    Optional.
 Point in time (Unix timestamp) when the link will expire or has been expired

    .. cpp:member:: optional_t<integer_t> member_limit

    Optional.
-Maximum number of users that can be members of the chat simultaneously after joining the chat via this invite link; 1-99999
+The maximum number of users that can be members of the chat simultaneously after joining the chat via this invite link; 1-99999

+   .. cpp:member:: optional_t<integer_t> pending_join_request_count

+   Optional.
+Number of pending join requests created using this link